Things To Do in Unawatuna & Dalawella Beach – the ultimate travel guide

 3. Take a swing at the famous rope swing at Dalawella Beach

 One thing that has made Sri Lanka popular on Instagram is its beach swings.
-The most famous beach swing is probably the one at Dalawella Beach, 1 km east of Unawatuna.
+The most famous beach swing is probably Dalawella Beach swing, 1 km east of Unawatuna.
 Search for Dream Cabana on Google maps and you will find it.
-They charge 500 LKR (around 3 dollars) for a swing.
+They charge 500 LKR per adult (around 3 dollars) for a swing.

 The lagoon at Dalawella Beach is often visited by turtles.